 Another way to slow down your dog’s eating is by hiding your dog’s food in different places throughout the house, so he would have to look for them and eat a few kibbles at a time.

 You can also hide his food inside a dog puzzle toys for the same result.

 8. Use A Treat-Dispensing Toy

-Another way to slow down your dog’s feeding is by giving your dog his food inside a treat ball or a Kong toy.
-These toys are designed so that your dog will have to work for his meal while slowing him down in the process.
+Similarly, you can give your dog his food inside a treat ball or a Kong toy.
+These toys are designed to make your dog work for his meal, while slowing him down in the process.